preignition/program-user-guide/app/survey/reference/content/markdown/available-web-components.md

 ### pwi-form-tooltip

-Tooltips to be user in forms.
+Tooltips to be used in forms.
 It allows to display glossary definition for complex terms used in the form.

 #### Example